 Vitamin A is a critical element in our vision health, as this potentially antioxidant vitamin can prevent oxidative stress in the retina.
 This means a lower risk of macular degeneration and a slowdown in the development of cataracts.

 If you want to cook snow peas, the easiest way is to simply sauté them in a pan with oil and seasoning.
 This will retain most of the nutritional value and boost the flavor, yet it only takes a few minutes to prepare.
 Since these peas can also be eaten raw, they don’t require much cooking to be tender and delicious.

 - 20-25 snow pea pods

-Step 1 – Heat olive oil in a pan.
+- Warm the olive oil in a frying pan or skillet.

 Snow peas don’t have a long shelf life, so after purchasing or picking these peas, you can store them in your refrigerator for 2-3 days before the quality will begin to diminish.
 After 2-3 days, the peas will have less of a crunch, and their slightly sweet flavor will also begin to disappear.